OpenMeterStudio/LUMA/README.md

 | Click `<Openmeter/>` | Show or hide logo |

 Hotkeys work when the LUMA plugin UI has focus in Ableton.

+## Why LUMA

+- Waveform-first visuals instead of basic meter bars, so the motion feels musical and screen-ready.
+- Insert it directly on individual tracks or the master to see exactly where energy is coming from in a session.
+- Run multiple instances in one project for layered, track-aware visuals instead of a single generic readout.
+- Switch between looks like stereo split, multi-band mode, layered views, and image-backed compositions.
+- Built for Ableton workflows, so it feels like part of the set or project rather than a detached desktop visualizer.

 ## Beta Testing Focus